mpobjects/s3index/README.md

 ## Installation

 Just drop the `index.html` in your S3 bucket and it should work automatically when opening the page.
+If you place it in a sub-directory it will automatically list the contents of that directory.

 Alternatively you can put it anywhere where and specify the URL parameter `?bucket=` with the bucket URL, or edit the HTML and change the `config` object at the end.